-Join Gini von Courter for an in-depth discussion in this video Understanding types of Box plans, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Understanding types of Box plans, part of Learning Box.

 Before I set up my Box account, I'd like to know what options are available to me, so I'm going to www.box.com in my browser.
 And you'll see information across the top for personal Box use, for business Box use, information on different industries and finally pricing.
 And if I click on Pricing, I get information about the Box plans that are available.
 Now, I've already alluded to the fact that there's a Box for business, and that's what they're recommending for me although that won't be my choice, ultimately.